dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w208-libp2p/Interpulse Protocol.md

 > The contract with remote validators are Interpulses pushed in order, but non consecutive <br/>
 > The contract with remote subscribers is Pulses in order, but non consecutive

+Note that the engine never has reason to ask for remote Pulses.
+This is because to ensure determinism, references to remote chains must be done using reference to an approot, which in turn must be supplied at pulse creation time.

 ## Principles

 1. Announcing an Interpulse is push, and is the responsibility of the transmitter, Pulse is pull, and is the responsibility of the consumer.